nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br> `stats all`

 * Only one condition should be specified at a time.
-* If there is no available data for the requested faculty or school residence, a message will be displayed to inform users that the requested faculty or School Residence has no available data.
+* If there is no available data for the specified faculty or school residence, a message will be displayed to inform users that the specified faculty or school residence has no available data.

 Examples:
 * `stats COM` displays the percentage of vaccinated students in School of Computing.